docbert/xtremio-python/README.rst

 Commands
 --------

-Most commands follow a common format of action_object.  eg, to create a volume the command is create_volume().
+Most commands follow a common format of action_object().  eg, to create a volume the command is create_volume().
 To remove a snapshots it's remove_snapshot(), and so on.

 Object Types
 ------------

-The current object types are currently supported :
+The object types currently supported are :

 -  volume
 -  ig                  (Initiator Group)
 -  initiator